PFython/cleverdict/README.md

 ## 3. BASIC USE

-`CleverDict` objects behave like normal Python dictionaries, but with the convenience of immediately offering read and write access to their data (keys and values) using the `object.attribute` syntax, which many people find easier to type and more intuitive to read and understand.
+`CleverDict` objects behave like normal Python dictionaries, but with the convenience of immediately offering read and write access to their data (keys and values) using `object.attribute` syntax, which many people find easier to type and more intuitive to read and understand.

-You can create a `CleverDict` object in exactly the same way as a regular Python dictionary:
+You can create a `CleverDict` object in exactly the same way as a regular Python `dict`:

     >>> from cleverdict import CleverDict
     >>> x = CleverDict({'total':6, 'usergroup': "Knights of Ni"})